The invisible tax on every manual task

 I spent years managing global marketing campaigns with distributed teams, and the bottleneck was never the technology – it was figuring out which tasks deserved automation in the first place.
 We had teams building complex Zapier workflows for tasks that happened twice a month while the daily status update consuming 15 minutes of everyone’s morning went untouched.
 The tasks most worth automating are boring enough that they seem too small to bother with, but “too small” adds up fast.

-Task automation in project management isn’t a one-weekend project.
-It’s a gradual shift in how you think about repetitive work.
-Start with the Automation Triage Filter to find high-impact candidates, then progress through three phases – trigger-action, multi-step, conditional – building confidence at each level.
-Watch for over-automation, and remember that habit formation research shows new behaviors take a median of 66 days to become automatic [4], making sustained behavioral adoption just as important as selecting the right automation targets.
+Personal task automation isn’t a one-weekend project.
+It is a gradual shift in how you think about your own repetitive work.
+Start with the Automation Triage Filter to find high-impact candidates, then progress through the three phases, from trigger-action to multi-step to conditional, building confidence at each level.
+Watch for over-automation, and remember that habit formation research shows new behaviors take an average of 66 days to become automatic [3], which makes sustained adoption just as important as selecting the right automation targets.

 The tasks that drain you most aren’t the hard ones.
 They’re the easy ones that won’t stop repeating.